 his year marks the centenary of the great American psychologist Abraham Maslow.
-From where I sit-occupying the same office he did as chair of the Brandeis University psychology department until 1969-I marvel at how he helped shape current thinking about human development.
+From where I sit-occupying the same office he did as chair of the Brandeis University psychology department until 1969-I marvel at how human development.

 In the hundred years since his birth on April 1, 1908, psychology has grown from a young science focusing on instincts and early childhood development to a holistic approach that celebrates lifelong development and potential-just as the aging population is exploding with the first of the large baby-boomer cohort entering their sixties and expecting to live another twenty to forty years.